wildabeast/appmaker/readme.md

 ------

-The code in system is responsible for creating new projects on the machine, load balancing, proxying requests to sites, and offering tools to sysadmins for managing a NudgePad server.
+The code in system is responsible for creating new projects on the machine, load balancing, proxying requests to projects, and offering tools to sysadmins for managing a NudgePad server.

 It's currently written mostly in BASH, but node scripts are welcome as well.